Skip to content

 Charitable Giving Budget Calculator

-Calculate annual charitable giving target as a percentage of income.
-Shows monthly and annual donation target from the values you enter.
+Calculate an annual charitable giving target as a percentage of income.
+Shows the annual donation total and the monthly equivalent for a regular gift.

 What this tool does